rochelleb1/FastRobotsSP23/labpages/lab1.md

 ### Microphone Output

 This section tested the functionality of Pulse Density Microphone (PDM).
 I tested a range of frequencies, playing YouTube videos of 500Hz, 1000Hz, and 1500Hz.
 Using FFT computation, the calculated maximum frequencies were 503Hz, 1007Hz, and 1499Hz, respectively.
-While these frequencies were not being played, a frequency of around 16000Hz is detected in the room, potentially caused by the surrounding walls and devices.
+While these frequencies were not being played, a frequency of around 16000Hz is detected in the room, background noise potentially caused by the surrounding walls and devices.

 [Back to Homepage](../)